rickyyean/blog1/README.md

 # README

-This repo is a demonstration of Capta.
+This is a demonstration of Capta.
 It can have files in formats like md, csv, vgl, sql, svg, png, and jpg.

 ## Capta-flavored Markdown